aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/index.md

 pdk run deploy --require-approval never
 ```

 Try out your new API!
 You can use a tool such as [awscurl](https://github.com/okigan/awscurl) to make Sigv4 signed requests to your API, since we set the default authorizer to `Authorizers.iam()`.
+Alternatively, you can deploy the [`CloudscapeReactTsWebsiteProject`](../cloudscape-react-ts-website/index.md) and try out the [API Explorer](../cloudscape-react-ts-website/api_explorer.md).